KumquatPye2/AlphaTanks/README.md

 The system showcases how AI can conduct independent research, discovering novel combat tactics and continuously improving through competitive coevolution - the "Red Queen Race" effect where opposing teams drive each other to greater sophistication.

+> **📚 Research Foundation**: This implementation is based on the ASI-ARCH methodology as described in the research paper:
+>
+> *"Artificial Superintelligence for AI Research (ASI-ARCH): A Framework for Computational Research Scaling"* (arXiv:2507.18074v1)
+>
+> The paper presents a novel approach where AI systems conduct autonomous research, and AlphaTanks demonstrates these principles through evolutionary tank AI that discovers emergent military tactics without human guidance.

 ### 🎥 Demo
 ![Tank Battle Animation](docs/demo.gif)
 *Watch Red and Blue teams evolve competing strategies in real-time*